Tips and Advice on how to Stay in Touch with Home while

 Using WiFi on a Safari in Uganda:

-Whether you are using a Smartphone, Tablet, Laptop, WiFi is the solution to Staying in Touch with Home while on Safari in Uganda.
-The quality of the WiFi Connectivity varies from lodge to lodge to lodge and hotel to hotel.
-Not every lodge and hotel uses quality routers that can take a maximum number of users
+Whether you are using a Smartphone, Tablet, or Laptop, WiFi is the solution to Staying in Touch with Home while on Safari in Uganda.
+WiFi connectivity quality varies from lodge to lodge, and hotel to hotel, and not every motel and hotel uses quality routers that can take a maximum number of users.

-4-G exists in cities like Kampala, but when you get to the countryside, the quality of transmission diminishes.
-It all depends on the transmission towers and networks.
-Significant improvements have been made, but it is not up to standards elsewhere in the world.
+4-G exists in cities like Kampala, but transmission quality diminishes when you get to the countryside, and it all depends on the transmission towers and networks.
+Significant improvements have been made, but it is not up to standards elsewhere.

-WiFi at most Lodges will be in the main lodge area only.
-That has to do with the location of the cottages, which are often distant from the main lodge.
+WiFi at most Lodges will be in the main lodge area only, and that has to do with the location of the cottages, which are often distant from the main lodge.
 To ensure you stay connected, you can do the following.

 WiFi Connectivity Tips while on Safari